2017 World Grand Prix

-The 2017 Ladbrokes World Grand Prix was a professional ranking snooker tournament that took place between 6 and 12 February 2017 at the Guild Hall in Preston, England.
+The 2017 World Grand Prix (officially the 2017 Ladbrokes World Grand Prix) was a professional ranking snooker tournament that took place between 6 and 12 February 2017 at the Guild Hall in Preston, England.
 It was the third staging of the tournament and the thirteenth ranking event of the 2016/2017 season.
 The tournament was broadcast in the UK on ITV4.

 Shaun Murphy was the defending champion, but lost 2–4 in the quarter-finals to Ryan Day, who went on to reach the final.
 Barry Hawkins beat Day 10–7 to win his third ranking title.

 Prize fund

 The breakdown of prize money for this year is shown below: